St. Norbert College (Perth): Campus

-Facilities at the College have expanded in accordance with growing student numbers at the school and strategic planning through the Management Advisory Board.
 The first expansion of facilities took place in four stages until 1976.
 Initially, three classrooms met requirements.
 However, 1968, 1971 and 1974 saw additions which provided Language and Science Laboratories, Library and Administration Blocks, as well as general classrooms.
 Manual Arts and Home Economics courses commenced in the new McMullen Centre in 1977.

 During 1978 the Connell Centre, containing facilities for Mathematics and Science, was completed.
-The Dawkins Centre received its first students in 1979 and the O’Sullivan-Devine Centre catering for Art, Business Studies, Music and Language began operating in 1980.
+The Dawkins Centre received its first students in 1979 and the O'Sullivan-Devine Centre catering for Art, Business Studies, Music and Language began operating in 1980.

 In 1986 there were further additions to the Connell Centre (Magdeburg) in the form of a computing room, a staff preparation area and one classroom.

 In 1993, Stage 1 of a new three-stage Capital Development Plan was completed.
 This stage involved a complete re-location of the administration and clerical services, refurbishing of the original St Joseph's block, the building of three new classrooms, two meeting rooms, a new staffroom and a 'state-of-the-art' Word Processing/Computer Room.
 Stage 2 included an ongoing process of updating the grounds and gardens.

-The Fr Peter O’Reilly Multi-purpose Recreation Centre, Stage 3 of the plan, was completed at the end of 1998 and opened in 1999.
-This outstanding facility has been most beneficial to the College sporting program and is an excellent venue for assemblies and other formal gatherings of the College community.
+The Fr Peter O'Reilly Multi-purpose Recreation Centre, Stage 3 of the plan, was completed at the end of 1998 and opened in 1999.

-The year 2000 witnessed an upgrade to the Photography teaching area and the creation of a new Music classroom.
+In 2000, an upgrade to the Photography teaching area was made and a new Music classroom was created.
 Significant improvements were made to Art facilities and extra provision was made for external seating for students.

-In 2008, the Science facilities were all located in the Magdeburg block and totally refurbished with contemporary science facilities including access to smart board technology.
+In 2008, the Science facilities were all located in the Magdeburg block and were refurbished with contemporary science facilities including access to smart board technology.
 The Administration area was also extended and refurbished to extend Student Services and provide a modern and welcoming Reception area.
 Rooms in the new facility were named to reflect the Norbertine charism and saints.
 The College Board Room, Koinonia, and meeting rooms reflect significant Norbertine Saints and Blesseds – Kern, Siard, Evermode, Gibert and Isfrid.